rishi-raj-jain/astro-font/packages/astro-font/README.md

 pnpm add astro-font
 ```

+### With Cloudflare Workers

+`astro-font` uses the following node imports:

+- `node:path`
+- `node:buffer`

+To make sure that it works in Cloudflare Workers, please enable the `node_compatibiliy` flag per the guide https://developers.cloudflare.com/workers/runtime-apis/nodejs/#enable-nodejs-with-workers.

 ## Google Fonts

 Automatically optimize any Google Font.
 To use the font in all your pages, add it to `<head>` file in an Astro layout: